guilleng/c-programming-a-modern-approach-solutions/chapter23/exercises/10/README.md

 }
 ```

-This solution assumes that the SOC character is not present in the domain of the string being searched.
+This solution assumes that the `SOC` (start of heading) character is not present in the domain of the string being searched.
 Using a non-printable character as a delimiter (`SOH` in this case) can help ensure that the character does not naturally occur in the string being searched.
 Note that strings like `"o\x01ba"` or `"ar\x01"` will still result in a true value for the conditional.